 Auto Mechanics Technology ATC

 The Auto Mechanics Technology Program is National Automotive Technician Education Foundation (NATEF) certified.
 This program develops skills for servicing and repairing all systems of the automobile.
 Students are taught to use specialized tools and equipment found in automotive shops, and receive instruction in automotive theory, related instruction, and practical shop experience.
+Auto service technicians understand the sophisticated technology behind each vehicle, and stay current as new technologies emerge. experience.
+They diagnose, adjust, repair or overhaul all types of vehicles.

-Core instruction for all mechanics programs is provided during the first year.
-During the second year, students receive instruction in more complex systems.
 Students entering with prior training from high school, military, or industry can challenge portions of the training program by examination and/or performance testing.
 Students must achieve competencies in course work before moving to the next instructional area.
 Shop experience is combined with related theory.
 A specified set of tools is required upon entry.
 The tool list can be found on the program website.

 - Enrollment priority is on a first-come first-serve basis as determined by the student's faculty advising date.

 - The prospective students must have a current valid Driver’s License and have had no DUI’s in the past 12 months.
-If you have any questions regarding your driver's license, please contact the Technical &Industrial Division Office prior to submitting your application to LCSC.
+If you have any questions regarding your driver's license, please contact the Technical & Industrial Division Office prior to submitting your application to LCSC.

 Upon completion of the Auto Mechanics Technology program, the student will have basic skills to: